Puck (Marvel Comics): Earth X

 In this alternate future, Puck is seen as one of the many heroes in the afterlife.
 They all rally to fight the forces of Mephisto and Thanos, in an attempt to stop their genocidal plans.

 Marvel Zombies

-In the Marvel Zombies comics set in the universe of Earth-2149 the zombified Alpha Flight attack the X-Men and are eventually killed by Magneto.
-Puck is pictured in the foreground of a large panel depicting Alpha Flight attacking the X-Men and Puck is apparently attacking Nightcrawler.
-Puck is destroyed moments later by Magneto.
+A zombified alternate universe version of Puck appears in Marvel Zombies: Dead Days.

 Marvel Noir

-Puck (Eugene Judd) is Captain Logan's first mate in X-Men Noir.
+An alternate universe version of Eugene Judd appears in X-Men Noir.
+This version is Logan's first mate.

 In other media

 Television

 The Eugene Judd incarnation of Puck appears in the X-Men: The Animated Series episode "Repo Man", voiced by Don Francks.

+He subsequently appears in X-Men '97, both as himself and as a form taken by Morph.